What Does Landlord Insurance Cover?

 • It does not cover anything that stops working due to normal wear and tear or a lack of maintenance

-The only way to know what you can expect to pay for landlord coverage is to request a formal quote.
-Your location, the type of property the risks present, and more factors all play a role in the costs.
-Landlord insurance is typically based on risks present, as well as the value of replacing your policy or the amount of coverage you want to purchase, in the case of liability protection.
+The most reliable way to know what you'll pay for landlord coverage is to request a formal quote.
+Your location, property type, risk profile, and other factors all affect the cost.
+Premiums are typically based on the risks present, the replacement value of the property, and the amount of liability coverage you choose.
 A general rule of thumb is that landlord insurance costs 20-25% more than traditional homeowners insurance.

 Get a quote with Steadily in minutes to determine what the best level of insurance coverage is for your needs.